Loire Valley Wine Guide

 • Sacy (Tressalier–a rare white): Brings “vivacity.”

-• Pinot Noir: “Auvernat” means Pinot Noir… subsequently this variety grows VERY well here
+• Pinot Noir: “Auvernat” means Pinot Noir… subsequently this variety grows VERY well here.

-• Others: Chardonnay and Sauvignon Blanc
+• Others: Chardonnay and Sauvignon Blanc.

 Upper Loire Appellations

-• Saint-Pourçain AOP: also known as “Limagne” (the name of the plain/plateau where it’s located) these wines are blends of Chardonnay/Sacy for whites and the Gamay/Pinot Noir are reminiscent of Burgundy.
+• Saint-Pourçain AOP: Also known as “Limagne” (the name of the plain/plateau where it’s located), these wines are blends of Chardonnay/Sacy for whites and the Gamay/Pinot Noir are reminiscent of Burgundy.
 Vineyards exist on a single slope of alluvial terraces, chalky clay, and granite/gneiss, schist soils.
 Varied is the name of the game.

-• Côtes d’Auvergne AOP: This was once one of the highest producing regions in France (19th Century) and located on the same latitude as Saint-Emilion, Côte Rotie, Piemonte and the Willamette Valley (the 45th parallel!)… This exciting region of diverse hilly soils of clay, basalt, marl, granite, gneiss and sedimentary lava ash grows Gamay, Pinot Noir, and Chardonnay.
+• Côtes d’Auvergne AOP: This was once one of the highest-producing regions in France (19th century) and located on the same latitude as Saint-Émilion, Côte-Rôtie, Piemonte, and the Willamette Valley (the 45th parallel!).
+This exciting region of diverse hilly soils of clay, basalt, marl, granite, gneiss, and sedimentary lava ash grows Gamay, Pinot Noir, and Chardonnay.

-• Côte Roannaise AOP: 100% Gamay (red and rosé), half of which are farmed organically and made via semi or carbonic maceration for tutti-frutti “quaffable” wines or traditional fermentation for a little more structure.
+• Côte Roannaise AOP: 100% Gamay (red and rosé), half of which are farmed organically and made via semi or full carbonic maceration for tutti-frutti “quaffable” wines or traditional fermentation for a little more structure.
 Multi-colored quartz (pink, red and white) with red clay mix.

 Last Word on the Loire